bfxdev/OBS/Scripting-Tutorial-Halftone-Filter.md

   obs.obs_properties_add_float_slider(props, "amplitude", "Perturbation amplitude", -2.0, 2.0, 0.01)
 ```

-Now in the effect file we need an additional uniform value at the top of file:
+And in the effect file we need an additional uniform value at the top of file:

 ``` HLSL
 uniform float offset = 0.0;
 ```

-The steps 2 and 4 are put into separate functions.
-Note that both perturbation and closest color will be defined as `float4` to support a variable alpha channel (more about that later on).
-For now, the exact same functionality will be implemented with alpha set to 1.0 (in the effect file):
+Second, and this is the main change, the steps 2 and 4 are put into separate functions for better modularity.
+We will even define the "perturbation color" (determined at step 2) and the closest color (determined as step 4) with an additional alpha, i.e. both are defined as `float4`.
+The variable alpha channel will be treated later on, for now the exact same functionality will be implemented with alpha set to 1.0.

+Replace the pixel shader with the 2 new functions and the new code for the pixel shader in the effect file:

 ``` HLSL
 float4 get_perturbation(float2 position)